baobab-tech/dataforgood/README.md

 ## Requirements

 1. You will need the `vertex_service_account.json` file from Tech Advisors to get the credentials
+2. You will need the `.env` file and values for location and project info

 ## Rules
 1. Only use the Montreal `LOCATION = "northamerica-northeast1"  # Montréal, Canada` location NOTHING ELSE.